Celayix and isolved Partner to Deliver Unified Workforce Management for the Security Industry

 Security guard companies can now use this unified platform to run complex shift operations, cut admin work, and improve employee satisfaction, while staying compliant and protecting profitability.

-“This partnership goes beyond technology.
-It supports the people doing the work.
-With isolved HR and payroll paired with Celayix scheduling and time capture, security firms can hire, onboard, pay, and manage teams with fewer handoffs and clearer data,” said Christiana Mangano-Vero, Senior Vice President of Sales, isolved.
+“This partnership goes beyond technology — it’s about empowering people.
+By pairing smart HR technology with strategic HR expertise, we’re helping security firms build resilient, high‑performing teams with scalable tools and tailored support that adapt to evolving needs.”
+Christiana Mangano-Vero, Senior Vice President of Sales, isolved.

 To learn more about the Celayix & isolved partnership, visit: https://www.celayix.com/marketplace/isolved-partner-page/